johnshearing/PrivateKeyVault/README.md

 The only way to delete data on an SD card is to destroy the card with a hot flame and then smash it into pieces.

 ### Using Your PrivateKeyVault

+#### Sending an Offline Transaction to the Ethereum Blockchain
+[This Video](https://www.youtube.com/channel/UCQlQRc9muSqPZIXSfugN43A) shows how an offline transaction is made on the Ethereum blockchain using the first prototype of this device.
+The procedure for making an offline transaction using the newer device is still the same so have a look if you want to see how an offline transaction is made.

 #### Sending an Encrypted Message
 Now lets try moving text out of the PrivateKeyVault from the command line.